Table of Contents

 Plumbing licenses are issued through the Utah Department of Commerce — Division of Occupational and Professional Licensing (DOPL).
 Be sure to check with local governments where you intend to work to make sure you meet any additional licensing or permitting requirements.

-Does My Utah Plumbers License Work in Any Other State?
+Does My Utah Plumbing Contractors License Work in Any Other State?

-Utah does not have reciprocity but does offer licensing by endorsement from specific other states at each level of licensure for plumbers.
-They have maps detailing which states reciprocate for Journeyman Plumber, Residential Journeyman Plumber, Master Plumber, and Residential Master Plumber.
+Utah doesn’t have reciprocity agreements with other states, but does allow for licensure by endorsement.
+The DOPL has maps detailing which states have a license deemed equivalent for Journeyman Plumber, Residential Journeyman Plumber, Master Plumber, and Residential Master Plumber.
 There is a separate map that identifies licensing by endorsement for contractors.

 Plumbing Certifications